smarc-project/smarc_modelling/src/smarc_modelling/control/README.md

 #### casadi_model:
 The casadi model to be used

-#### N_horizon:
-Can be found in the init.
-It is the length of the prediction horizon (and control horizon since they are equal).

 ### setup()
-This method setup all the constraints and tuning parameters for the NMPC.
+This method setup all the constraints and tuning parameters for the NMPC and should be run.
 Lastly, it rebuilds the NMPC if

         update_solver_settings = True